vignettes/intro_vignette.Rmd

 input_processed = input_processed,

-hsa_KEGG = TRUE
+is_KEGG_result = TRUE

 )

-Alternatively (i.e., for other types of non-KEGG/non-H.sapiens
+Alternatively (i.e., for other types of non-KEGG enrichment

-generated again via visualize_terms()
+again via visualize_terms()

 .
-These diagrams are
+These diagrams are also

 input_processed <- input_processing(example_pathfindR_input)

-visualize_terms(
+gg_list <- visualize_terms(

 result_df = example_pathfindR_output,